qxresearch/Simple-Harmonic-Motion/README.md

 ### How the program works?

-- Program SHM-1.py will plot a spring simulation
+- Program SHM-1.py is console based user defined program where user can change: frequency, apmlitude and intial phase
-- Program SHM-2 is completely user defined program where user can change: frequency, apmlitude and intial phase
+- Program SHM-2.py will plot a spring simulation
 - Download the code and run(double click) the .py file to plot the graph